Why Tesla Stock Fell Friday

 So what

-Tesla's decline on Friday comes as the overall market continues to sell off amid coronavirus fears.
-At the time of this writing, the S&P 500 is down 2.4% on Friday and 12.9% over the last seven days.
+At the time of this writing, the S&P 500 had declined 2.3% today.
+But many stocks with fast-growing businesses and pricey valuations tumbled even more.
+As a growth stock itself, it wasn't surprising to see Tesla lumped into this group.

-Though Tesla stock seems to have fallen off a cliff recently, it's still impressively up more than 200% over the past six months.
-Investors in the automaker, therefore, may be taking profits and reassessing whether the stock's valuation was running too high.
+But some perspective is in order.
+Tesla shares are still up more than 200% over the past six months despite the stock's fall on Friday.
+Some investors may simply be taking gains and reassessing whether shares are worth their current valuation.

 Now what